frobertpixto/hand-drawn-shapes-dataset/processing/classify/README.md

 Why is it even more difficult?
 When **drawing quickly**, the intent may only be roughly expressed in the actual drawing:
 - An ellipse may not contains a lot of curves.
 - Sides may have different lengths.
-Still the intent must be considered.
-- The intent of a straight line may contain curves.
+We don't expect the user to be precise in it's drawing.

 ## Notes on classification
 - When doing classification training for [Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586) using a GPU over 300 epochs, I get a validation accuracy around 0.9980